10maurycy10/10maurycy10.github.io/content/projects/metal_detector/index.md

 <!-- Pictures -->
 ![Final result](device.jpg)
-> <center>... but perhaps don't leave the diode hanging off the board like that, it'll cause drift.
-It's fine with a meter but is annoying with a speaker.</center>

 <!-- Results -->
 Using 5 cm coils, the circuit was able to detect a US quarter from 9 cm (3.5 inches), and a 12 oz soda can from 18 cm (7 inches).